elastisys/compliantkubernetes/docs/adr/index.md

 ## What are architectural decisions?

-Architectural decisions are high-level technical decisions that affect most stakeholders.
+Architectural decisions are high-level technical decisions that affect most stakeholders, in particular Compliant Kubernetes developers, administrators and users.
 A non-exhaustive list of architectural decisions is as follows:

-* Adding or removing tools
+* adding or removing tools;
-* Adding or removing components
+* adding or removing components;
-* Changing that components talks to what other component
+* changing what component talks to what other component;
-* Major (in the [SemVer](https://semver.org/) sense) component upgrades
+* major (in the [SemVer](https://semver.org/) sense) component upgrades.

 Architectural decisions should be taken as directions to follow for future development and not issues to be fixed immediately.